Coram nobis: History

-One of the most important members of the Curia Regis was the Lord Chancellor.
-The Lord Chancellor led the chancery.
-Chancery is a general term for a medieval writing office that was responsible for the production of official documents.
-The Lord Chancellor wrote writs on behalf of the King, maintained all official documents, and acted as the keeper of the royal seal.
-This position, in effect, placed the Lord Chancellor as the head of the English legal system.
-The King, however, was the ultimate leader of the kingdom; therefore, the Lord Chancellor issued writs under the guidance of what he believed to be in the best interests of the King.
-Between the twelfth and thirteenth centuries, the Lord Chancellor had a large control over the issuance of all original writs.
-An original writ began a legal proceeding, while a judicial writ was issued during a legal proceeding.
+The writ of coram nobis originated in the courts of common law in the English legal system during the thirteenth century.
+The writ of coram nobis still exists today in a few courts in the United States, where it applies only to criminal proceedings, not civil ones.
+King Richard declared coram nobis was allowed.

-Writ of error
+Common law

-One such "original" writ was the writ of error.
-In medieval England, a "petition of error" requested higher courts to review the legality of an order or sentence (similar to what is now known as an appeal).
+In English common law, a "petition of error" requested higher courts to review the legality of an order or sentence (similar to what is now known as an appeal).
+The writ of error was an original writ which began a legal proceeding (other writs were issued during proceedings).
 Petitioners brought a petition of error before the Lord Chancellor.
-Due to his position and close relationship with the law, the Lord Chancellor could naturally determine if the petition provided sufficient evidence of an error and, if so, the type of writ most appropriate to correct the error.
 If a lower court committed an error of law, the Lord Chancellor would issue a writ of error.
-A writ of error required the lower court to deliver the "records" of the case to a superior court where the court reviewed the case for legal errors.
+A writ of error required the lower court to deliver the "record" of the case to a superior court where the court reviewed the case for legal errors.
 Because a writ of error was only available for a higher court to determine if a lower court committed an error of law, courts needed another type of writ to correct its own decision upon an error of fact.
-To rectify this issue, the Lord Chancellor created a new writ - the writ of error coram nobis.
+To rectify this issue, the Lord Chancellor created a new writ – the writ of error coram nobis.
 Thus, the original writ of coram nobis provided the means to correct errors that the writ of error could not correct.
 Unlike the writ of error, the writ of coram nobis: